ANI717/ANI717/README.md

 - I’m interested in `Computer Vision`, `Machine Learning` and `Robotics`.
 - I’m currently a MS student at Temple University College of Engineering.
 - My major is `Electrical Engineering` and I am going to graduate at the end of 2021.
 - How to reach me?
-Contact me via Linkdin: www.linkedin.com/in/ani717/.
+Contact me via [Linkdin](www.linkedin.com/in/ani717/).

 A demonstration of my [ROS2 robot movement package](https://github.com/ANI717/ros2-twist-message-to-robot-motion) running on Nvidia Jetbot.